Skip to main content

 Why Teams Choose 0xArchive

 Backtests break when historical data cannot be tied to venue semantics, timestamp windows, route families, and data-quality state.
 0xArchive keeps those concerns together so a research result is reproducible.
 A Hyperliquid backtest starts with /v1/hyperliquid/orderbook/BTC/history for 20-level book snapshots since April 2023, adds /v1/hyperliquid/trades/BTC for the matching tape, pulls /v1/hyperliquid/funding/BTC for carry, and gates the window with a /v1/hyperliquid/freshness/BTC check before the model trusts it.
-For order-level work, /v1/hyperliquid/orderbook/BTC/l4/history returns every add, fill, and cancel with wallet attribution since March 2026, the depth a DIY collector cannot rebuild after the fact.
-Every response carries a request ID and a data-quality path you can check before a backtest trusts the window.
+For order-level book work, /v1/hyperliquid/orderbook/BTC/l4/history returns every resting order with oid and user_address since March 2026, the depth a DIY collector cannot rebuild after the fact.
+Use the separate order-history and order-flow routes for lifecycle records.
+Store the request ID when the response exposes it, and check data quality before a backtest trusts the window.
 Store route, symbol, parameters, cursor chain, request IDs, and freshness result with the dataset and the pull is repeatable months later.
-Every order, trade, and fill.
-One API.
+Equities, dozens of centralized venues, order placement, account state, and wallet indexing are outside this job — Hyperliquid and Lighter are the whole surface.

 Run One Route